Information for Incoming Students in the Department of Biostatistics

 Domestic students who are not California residents will need to establish residency to avoid assessment of nonresident tuition.
 In order to establish your residency, certain requirements must be met.
 Please refer to the Registrar's web page or call the Residence Deputy at (310) 825-3447 for more information on establishing California Residency.
 This is very important.
 Otherwise, you may have to pay non-resident tuition during your second year.

-Please refer to the Graduate Division Orientation Handbook which contains information on how to register, how to enroll, and how to access UCLA log on.
+Please refer to the Graduate Division Orientation Handbook which contains information on how to register, how to enroll, and how to access myUCLA.
 For the most updated enrollment information visit the registrar's web site.

 Course Suggestion for Entering Students